TCDD TVS2000: History

 TCDD's image was failing greatly in the early 1990s and its Ankara−Istanbul mainline was losing market-share to roads.
 People mostly chose buses over rail for travel, because TCDD's fleet of railcars were aging quickly.
 The railways' premier train at the time, the Fatih Express was using Black-Red Intercity cars, which were noisy, uncomfortable and without air conditioning which made the interior very hot during the summer times.
 During winter times, the steam heater on board the cars always broke down or malfunctioned causing problems.
-To make things even worse, a highway was opened between İstanbul and Ankara decreasing travel by rail considerably.
+To make things even worse, a highway was opened between Istanbul and Ankara decreasing travel by rail considerably.
 The railways needed to improve travel or they would lose a lot more customers to roads.

 The solution was the operation of a brand new train between the two cities: The Capital Express.
 For this train brand new, luxurious railcars would be needed so, TCDD ordered a batch of new TVS2000 railcars from TÜVASAŞ in 1991.
 The TVS2000s proved to be successful very quickly.
-TCDD's bad image started to improve almost instantly and the İstanbul-Ankara main line was getting increased travel.
+TCDD's bad image started to improve almost instantly and the Istanbul–Ankara main line was getting increased travel.
 Because of the success of the railcars, TCDD ordered even more of them and soon started to replace their entire fleet with them.

 TÜVASAŞ has modernized intercity and regional cars to meet TVS2000 standards between 2002 and 2006.

 Types

-The TVS2000 series has Coach cars, Couchette cars, Sleeping cars and Dining cars.
+The TVS2000 series has coach cars, couchette cars, sleeping cars and dining cars.